 The monies are disclosed in the notes to the financial statements for information purposes only.

-For details please see Note 26.
+For details see note 25

-1. AF Taxation
+1.AF Taxation

 Income of local authorities and public authorities is exempt from Commonwealth taxation except for Fringe Benefits Tax and Goods and Services Tax ('GST').
 The net amount of GST recoverable from the ATO or payable to the ATO is shown as an asset or liability respectively.